NaouelEldjouher/NaouelEldjouher.github.io/_posts/2026-05-23-omnidomain-day-3.md

 The user selects the genome type --genome_type organelle and the pipeline automatically skips Helixer, MAKER, and NLR-Annotator.

+Baseline validated.
+Three things on the roadmap next:
+1️⃣ The 100.8% artifact — resolving the overlapping assembler ends to cleanly circularize to 100.0% 2️⃣ Coverage saturation — at whole-genome scale, organelle coverage spikes to 5,000x+.
+Building a dynamic downsampler to prevent assembler crashes
+3️⃣ Structural isomers — the .gfa assembly graph captures the two orientations of the chloroplast that a flat .fasta hides.
+Planning to expose this output Baseline nailed.
+Now making it scale.

 Next: nuclear genome.